Subasri23Hub/Subasri23Hub/README.md

 ## ✦ About Me

-I am a passionate technologist and creative soul, currently pursuing a B.Tech in Electronics & Communication Engineering at SASTRA Deemed University.
+I am a passionate technologist and creative soul, currently pursuing a B.Tech in Electronics & Communication Engineering at SASTRA Deemed University (CGPA: 7.57).
 I thrive at the intersection of **Artificial Intelligence**, **automation**, and **real-world problem solving** — building systems that are not just functional, but meaningful.

-Currently an **GenAI Intern at Sourcesys Technologies**, I translate complex, open-ended challenges into structured, responsible AI solutions.
+Currently a **GenAI Intern at Sourcesys Technologies**, I translate complex, open-ended challenges into structured, responsible AI solutions.
 I believe in building technology that is thoughtful, scalable, and human-centred.

 Beyond the code — I host 🎙️ **[The Soft Corners](https://open.spotify.com/show/31Z61bMMFQtlQwWgqV1lHC)**, a podcast *where we don't rush the feeling.*